Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Introduction

-\item We establish a Liouville theorem for the general $p$-Laplace equation \eqref{equ0} where $a$ is a general constant.
+\item We establish a Liouville theorem for the general $p$-Laplace equation \eqref{equ0}, where $a$ is an arbitrary constant.

-\item In a certain sence, these two theorems can be seen as an effective version of the classical Liouville results due to Gidas-Spruck \cite{BJ} and Serrin-Zou \cite{MR1946918}.
-To see this, let $g_\epsilon$ be a sequence of metrics on $\mathbb{R}^n$ with $g_\epsilon$ equals to the Euclidean metric outside some compact set of $\mathbb{R}^n$ and with $g_\epsilon$ converges to the Euclidean metric in $C^2$ sense as $\epsilon\rightarrow0$.
-Then the Positive Mass Theorem tells us that $g_\epsilon$ can not be of nonnegative Ricci curvature.
-Since the Sobolev inequality only depends on the $C^0$ property of the metric.
-Our results indicate that the classical Liouville property also holds if the deformed metric $g_\epsilon$ satisfied
+\item In a certain sense, these two theorems may be viewed as effective versions of the classical Liouville results of Gidas--Spruck~\cite{BJ} and Serrin--Zou~\cite{MR1946918}.
+To explain this, let $g_\varepsilon$ be a family of metrics on $\mathbb{R}^n$ such that $g_\varepsilon$ agrees with the Euclidean metric outside a compact set and $g_\varepsilon \to g_{\mathrm{Euc}}$ in $C^{2}$ as $\varepsilon\to 0$.
+The Positive Mass Theorem implies that $g_\varepsilon$ cannot have nonnegative Ricci curvature.
+Since the Sobolev constant depends only on the $C^{0}$-geometry of the metric, our results show that the classical Liouville property still holds for such a deformation provided that